metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

-- `args` (Attributes) Args is an optional list of arguments to be passed to modprobe before the name of the kernel module.The resulting commands will be: 'modprobe ${Args} module_name'. (see [below for nested schema](#nestedatt--spec--module_loader--container--modprobe--args))
+- `args` (Attributes) Args is an optional list of arguments to be passed to modprobe before the name of the kernel module.
+The resulting commands will be: 'modprobe ${Args} module_name'. (see [below for nested schema](#nestedatt--spec--module_loader--container--modprobe--args))
-- `dir_name` (String) DirName is the root directory for modules.It adds '-d ${DirName}' to the modprobe command-line.
+- `dir_name` (String) DirName is the root directory for modules.
+It adds '-d ${DirName}' to the modprobe command-line.
-- `firmware_path` (String) FirmwarePath is the path of the firmware(s).The firmware(s) will be copied to the host for the kernel to find them.
+- `firmware_path` (String) FirmwarePath is the path of the firmware(s).
+The firmware(s) will be copied to the host for the kernel to find them.
-- `module_name` (String) ModuleName is the name of the Module to be loaded.This field can only be unset if rawArgs is set.
+- `module_name` (String) ModuleName is the name of the Module to be loaded.
+This field can only be unset if rawArgs is set.
-- `modules_loading_order` (List of String) ModulesLoadingOrder defines the dependency between kernel modules loading, in caseit was not created by depmod (independent kernel modules).The list order should be: upmost module, then the module it depends on and so on.Example: if moduleA depends on first loading moduleB, and moduleB depends on first loading moduleCthe entry should look:ModulesLoadingOrder:   - moduleA   - moduleB   - moduleCIn order to load all 3 modules, moduleA shoud be defined in the ModuleName parameter of this struct
+- `modules_loading_order` (List of String) ModulesLoadingOrder defines the dependency between kernel modules loading, in case it was not created by depmod (independent kernel modules).
+The list order should be: upmost module, then the module it depends on and so on.
+Example: if moduleA depends on first loading moduleB, and moduleB depends on first loading moduleC the entry should look: ModulesLoadingOrder: - moduleA - moduleB - moduleC In order to load all 3 modules, moduleA shoud be defined in the ModuleName parameter of this struct
-- `parameters` (List of String) Parameters is an optional list of kernel module parameters to be provided to modprobe.They should be in the form of key=value and will be separated by spaces in the modprobe command.The resulting loading command will be: 'modprobe module_name ${Parameters}'.
+- `parameters` (List of String) Parameters is an optional list of kernel module parameters to be provided to modprobe.
+They should be in the form of key=value and will be separated by spaces in the modprobe command.
+The resulting loading command will be: 'modprobe module_name ${Parameters}'.
-- `raw_args` (Attributes) If RawArgs are specified, they are passed straight to the modprobe binary; all other properties in thisobject are ignored.The resulting commands will be: 'modprobe ${RawArgs}'. (see [below for nested schema](#nestedatt--spec--module_loader--container--modprobe--raw_args))
+- `raw_args` (Attributes) If RawArgs are specified, they are passed straight to the modprobe binary; all other properties in this object are ignored.
+The resulting commands will be: 'modprobe ${RawArgs}'. (see [below for nested schema](#nestedatt--spec--module_loader--container--modprobe--raw_args))

 <a id="nestedatt--spec--module_loader--container--modprobe--args"></a>
 ### Nested Schema for `spec.module_loader.container.modprobe.args`